Adr-en/Image-processing_Sauvanet-Freynet-de-Chavagnac/README.md

 ### 2.2 24-bit Color Image Processing

-The bmp24 module extends functionality to color images:
+The bmp24 module manages operations for 24-bit color BMP images, where each pixel stores separate red, green, and blue values.
+It extends the grayscale functionality to color images.

-bmp24_loadImage and bmp24_saveImage handle the more complex 24-bit BMP format, managing three color channels per pixel.
-The loader verifies color depth and handles pixel data organization.

-Color-specific transformations include:
+The primary functions include:
+- bmp24_loadImage / bmp24_saveImage: Load and save color BMP images while preserving header structure and correct pixel formatting.
+Each pixel is read or written as a combination of three 8-bit channels (BGR order in BMP).
+- bmp24_printInfo : Displays image width, height, color depth (should be 24), and image data size.

+Image processing operations include:
+- bmp24_negative: Inverts the image’s colors by subtracting each RGB value from 255, producing a photographic negative effect.
-- bmp24_grayscale: Converts RGB values to luminance using the standard weighting formula (0.299R + 0.587G + 0.114B)
+- bmp24_grayscale: Converts the color image to grayscale using the weighted luminance formula (0.299R + 0.587G + 0.114B), resulting in a single intensity value applied to all three channels.
-- bmp24_equalize: Performs histogram equalization in YUV color space for natural-looking contrast enhancement
+- bmp24_brightness: Adjusts brightness across all color channels by adding or subtracting a constant value while keeping pixel values within the 0–255 range.
+- bmp24_applyFilter: Applies convolution filters (like blur, sharpen, or edge detection) over each RGB channel independently using a user-defined kernel, enhancing or modifying local pixel contrast.

+This module enables advanced image enhancement while preserving color integrity.

 ### 2.3 Histogram Operations